 Ask employees directly about what you don’t know, whether it’s about their job position or their personal lives.
 Regarding personal information, remember to respect boundaries and understand people – some are natural sharers who will tell you much about where they come from.
 Still, others may be more reserved and prefer to keep their private lives private, especially in the beginning.

-Promote a sense of community in the workplace so everyone feels comfortable and safe around others.
+We already know that community is a key driver in employee engagement.
+It’s important to promote a sense of community in the workplace so everyone feels comfortable and safe around others.

 When employees have a sense of community, they are more likely to flourish at work, be more engaged, and remain with the company longer.
 Further, reduced stress at work allows employees to thrive outside as well, and this can reflect positively on your business.